ofemiashiru/CI_MS2_QSG/README.md

 ## Design

 ### Design Choices
 QuickShot was designed to have an old school 80s game look that adopted some of the layout from 80s game displays creating a sense of nostalgia.
-The site is a simple scrolling page as it didn't need to be too complex and is simply made to advertise the game, display the leaderboard and give user the facility to send messages.
+The site is a simple scrolling page as it didn't need to be too complex and is simply made to advertise the game, display the leader board and give user the facility to send messages.
 The game design has a similar look to an old Nintendo game as I was looking to show how modern technology can still give users a sense of nostalgia while playing.

 ### Colour

-For the colour scheme I opted for an army fatigue palete of greens and browns to match the theme of the game.
+For the colour scheme I opted for an army fatigue palette of greens and browns to match the theme of the game.

 ![Colour Scheme](docs/features/colour-scheme.png)

 ### Fonts

-The main headings of the site and game use Press Start 2P with a fallback of sans-serif to mimick the look of 80s games.
+The main headings of the site and game use Press Start 2P with a fallback of sans-serif to mimic the look of 80s games.
 This font is also used on the navigation.
 For the body text of the site I opted for the Oswald font which also has a fallback of sans-serif.
 Both fonts were imported using Google Fonts API.

 ### Structure
 The main site is structured with different sections for each page .
 Both main site and game are responsive in nature and have been tested on the industry standard width of 320px.